Overview of Heat Sink Design Basics and Principles

 To increase heat transfer in heat sink design, you need a connection between the component and the heat sink that has high thermal conductivity.
 This is where a thermal paste or other thermal interface material provides adhesion with high thermal conductivity.
 There is a wide variety to choose from, and you should do your research to see which one is right for you.

 Placing your heat sink is also important.
 You want to maximize cooling and minimize space usage at the same time, so you’d probably be most happy if you didn’t have to use a heat sink at all.
 An alternative to a bulky heat sink on some ICs is to use a component with a die-attached pad.
 This pad can be connected to vias through the substrate which are connected to a ground plane.
-This spreads heat throughout the board and helps produce a more even temperature in the PCB.
+This spreads heat throughout the board and helps produce a more even junction temperature in the PCB.
 You can still use a heat sink to transfer heat into air if needed.

 Radiation simply refers to conversion of heat to radiation, which occurs simply because an object has temperature.
 As the object emits heat, its temperature decreases.
 Selecting the right material and surface finish for your heat sink will give it that extra bit of heat transfer needed to reduce temperature.
 In addition, the shape and mass of the material will determine how much heat can be radiated away from your heat sink.